Oleksandra2/TestGreenPopover/tutorials/hana-clients-dot-net-core-tg/hana-clients-dot-net-core-tg.md

 ---
-title: Connect Using the SAP HANA .NET Interface Test Green Pop-over Fourty One
+title: Connect Using the SAP HANA .NET Interface Test Green Pop-over Fourty One updated
 description: Create and debug a .NET application that connects to SAP HANA using the SAP HANA client.
 auto_validation: true
 time: 15